Fahedshaikh32/Auto-Temperature-Detector-Covid-Safety/README.md

 ---

 <div align="center">

-Made with ❤️ for safer public spaces
+**Made with ❤️ for safer public spaces**

+⭐ If this project helped you, consider giving it a star!

 </div>